The above quote beautifully sums up the impact of Artificial Intelligence (AI) on the human lives in the last few years or so.

 The human-style interaction by the chatbots can help you to understand the pain point of customers.
 Once you’ve identified the pain points, you will work on it to provide the next-level services as per customer’s requirements.

 Similar to Starbucks, Pizza Hut have launched a Facebook Messenger and Twitter app where they’re making the use of chatbot to track orders.
-The customers can also reorder their favourite pizza, ask any question and see the latest trends.
+The customers can also reorder their favorite pizza, ask any question and see the latest trends.

 4. Scale Personalized Contents

-Instead of writing the algorithm or randomly guessing what your customers would like to see, Machine Learning & Artificial Intelligence should be used to provide the trending and personalized content.
+Instead of writing the algorithm or randomly guessing what your customers would like to see, Machine Learning & Artificial Intelligence should be used to provide trending and personalized content.